mgoellnitz/tangram/README.md

 and then you can build and use your projects using tangram or the examples

-And optionally you might need Google App Engine but just if you want to use it for your target systems (Yes, you will want to install java AND python version)
+Optionally you might need Google App Engine but just if you want to use it for your target systems (Yes, you will want to install java AND python version)

 Eclipse preparation: